 We – there were also two German couples staying at Tito’s – also bought sodas from Carito and she made us some mean Mojitos.
 These, too, were at a good price.

-Since Viñales, although basically a cute village, is welcoming thousands of visitors every year, there is a surprisingly good infrastructure.
+Since Viñales, although basically a cute village, welcomes thousands of visitors every year, there is surprisingly good infrastructure.

 Also, there are two banks on the main street Salvador Cisneros where you can get cash respectively change money.

-Viñales was only one of the highlights during my visit to Cuba.
+Viñales was only one of the highlights of my visit to Cuba.
 However, to read about the other formidable places, go to the main post and take your pick!
+There you’ll also find valuable general information that will make your trip smoother.

 If you choose to pin this post for later, please use one of these pictures: